rails/rails/guides/source/action_controller_overview.md

 ### Parameters Filtering

-You can filter certain request parameters from your log files by appending them to `config.filter_parameters` in the application configuration.
+You can filter out sensitive request parameters from your log files by appending them to `config.filter_parameters` in the application configuration.
 These parameters will be marked [FILTERED] in the log.

 ```ruby
 config.filter_parameters << :password